MicrosoftEdge/magic-mirror-demo/.github/ASSEMBLY.md

 #Assembly Process

-The assembly process of the mirror should take around 2 hours.
-It requires manual work so please make sure you're taking the appropriate safety measures.
+The assembly process requires manual work so please make sure you take the appropriate safety measures.

 ##Building Materials